I am a social justice-oriented therapist, artist, and mindfulness practitioner. My pronouns are they/them and she/her.

 My goal is to support you in living your most authentic, conscious and connected life.
 Let’s grow and get free.

-I graduated from California Institute of Integral Studies in 2017 with a Masters in Counseling Psychology with a focus on Expressive Arts Therapy, and I am now a Registered Associate Marriage and Family Therapist working towards licensure.
-Peter Coster, LMFT, PhD and Delfina Piretti, MA, LMFT, REAT are my supervisors.
+I earned my Masters in Counseling Psychology with a focus on Expressive Arts Therapy from California Institute of Integral Studies in 2017, and am now a Registered Associate Marriage and Family Therapist working towards licensure.
+Scott Eaton, LMFT and Hakomi expert, is my supervisor.

 Since April 2017, I have been involved in Gender Justice in Early Childhood.
 We recently made an info sheet and wrote a book (Supporting Gender Diversity in Early Childhood Classrooms: A Practical Guide) to help teachers and policymakers create learning environments that foster gender equity through an intersectional lens.